horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 Bitcoin's price remains exceptionally volatile.
 Within nine months of its all-time high, the price had dropped back to $3,000.

-The volatility is primarily due to the small number of people willing to buy and sell Bitcoin at any given time.

-Even though Bitcoin has a 200 billion market cap, it's still common to see a daily price swing of five percent or more.
+Even though Bitcoin has a 200 billion market cap, it's still common to see a daily price swing above five percent.

 The market cap of Bitcoin would need to hit the trillions before hype, panic, and large transactions would no longer affect the price.

 Today, the perception of Bitcoin is very different from what it was 10 years ago.
 These days, nearly all mainstream financial channels regularly talk about Bitcoin.

 Wall Street and world leaders are all starting to take notice.
 It's no longer perceived as "fun money for geeks" but as a valuable financial asset.

 The current Bitcoin price, as well as the current market capitalization, is an indication of the new reality.

-## 2. Bitcoin Is A Network
+## 4. Why Bitcoin Growing

-Usually, the term Bitcoin used as a reference to cryptocurrency on the Bitcoin network, denoted by a BTC symbol.
-It's the unit of measure on that Bitcoin network.

-> The Bitcoin is not just cryptocurrency.
-Bitcoin is a network, and an open platform for commerce (value exchange).

-Bitcoin is a network of parties running Bitcoin node software.

-There are two types of parties participating in the Bitcoin network: wallets and nodes.

-Anyone can join the network as a node or as a wallet, then become part of the network and start using it on equal terms as everyone else.

-Bitcoin users typically participate in the role of a wallet.
-They send and receive payments.

-Bitcoin nodes are the entities which process and validate transactions from wallets, as they happen on the Bitcoin network.

-Moreover, nodes keep the full history of transactions since very beginning.

-> The history of all Bitcoin transactions is also called the 'Bitcoin blockchain'.
-New transactions added to the history in blocks.
->
-> The history of all Bitcoin transactions is a chain of blocks.
-The new block added roughly every 10 minutes.

-Nodes are also tasked with validating every new transaction and ensuring that only legitimate transactions are added to the blockchain.

-Anyone can set up a node without much effort.
-A node doesn't require any maintenance and can operate autonomously, even on an old computer.
-It only requires an internet connection to function.

-If a group of nodes tries to cheat the network by marking an invalid transaction as valid, it would be disregarded by all other nodes on the network.

-> Cumulatively, Bitcoin nodes guarantee the openness, availability, decentralization, and security of the Bitcoin network.

-There are at [https://bitnodes.io](least 10,000 Bitcoin nodes) powering the Bitcoin network at any given time.
-The nodes are spread around the world.
-All working for keeping Bitcoin network accessible and running 24/7.
+To understand what drives Bitcoin's growth, it's essential to look at Bitcoin as a social cause.

+The technology seeks to provide a solution to some major socioeconomic and geopolitical problems, rather than merely being a new asset class.

+> Bitcoin is not only an improvement on how we perform financial transactions and preserve wealth.
+It's a whole new way to own and exercise control over your assets.

+Unlike traditional assets and financial instruments, which are generally enforced by governments or other centralized organizations, the core driving force of Bitcoin is its global community.

+In the face of modern-day problems such as excessive money printing, currency debasements, politically motivated sanctioning, a growing number of people are moving towards Bitcoin.

+The growing trend in Bitcoin's popularity is likely to continue.

+Those that understand the changing reality are the ones who are trying to grow their Bitcoin holdings as quickly as possible.

-## 3. Can Bitcoin Be Stopped?
+## 5. Is Bitcoin Stoppable?

 A lot of new people entering the Bitcoin ecosystem remain skeptical about its ability to succeed.